- Book Review

 Idea № 1.
 Never settle with less, strive for the best

 Every person had a childhood dream.
-Some dreamed of becoming an artist, some dreamed of becoming a ship captain and sailing around the world.
+Some dreamed of becoming an artist, some dreamed of becoming a ship captain, sailing around the world and some dreamed of quiet family life.
 But how many of us made their dreams come true?
-As we grow our way towards adulthood we gradually accept the idea that our dreams dissolve with our childhood.
+As we grow our way towards adulthood, we gradually accept the idea that our dreams dissolve with our childhood.

-Life presents quite a limited set of opportunities and we embrace the idea of being happy to live like an average citizen or “not worse” than that.
-We become happy to make it into middle class.
-Such mindset is totally unacceptable for Cardone.
-He hates the word “average” and sees it synonymous to cowardness, laziness, mediocrity and narrow-minded thinking.
+Life presents quite a limited set of opportunities, and we embrace the idea of being happy to live like an average citizen or “not worse” than that.
+We become so glad to make it into the middle class.
+Such a mindset is unacceptable for Cardone.
+He hates the word “average” and sees it synonymous with cowardness, laziness, mediocrity, and conventional thinking.

-Middle class is not the ceiling.
+The middle class is not the ceiling.
 It is a place you should leave as soon as possible or get stuck there forever.
-Most of the times people stay.
+Most of the people stay.

-Steady income, a nice house, a car, a vacation trip once a year and enough savings to educate your kids — is that the limit of your dreams?
+Steady income, a lovely house, a car, a vacation trip once a year and enough savings to educate your kids — is that the limit of your dreams?
 That’s the mindset of average people.
-They neither understand obsession, nor they have ever experienced it.
+They neither understand the obsession, nor they have ever experienced it.

 GRIN tech’s note: we recommend to read ours THE SUBTLE ART OF NOT GIVING F*CK BY MARK MANSON summary to experience a funny contradiction with this Be obsessed or be average summary.

 If you want to rise above the average, make your plan for life as the author recommends.
 Write down all your aspirations, including those long abandoned and get to work.